-- iv.
-Street design and planting shall be in accordance with the Council Engineering standards for appropriate road hierarchy. - 5.
-Subdivision Design and Integration - i.
-For lots adjoining existing Meadowbrook Drive properties: - The subdivision design shall maximise alignment with existing lot boundaries for Nos.
-7 to 31 Meadowbrook Drive. - A 1 storey height standard shall apply. - ii.
-A positive city edge is achieved by ensuring all lots adjoining the reserve enable dwellings fronting the reserve. - iii.
-Layout of the multi-unit housing area will achieve active frontages to road 1 and the flood plain reserve. - iv.
-Lots enabling dwellings fronting streets. - v.
-The street and block layout provides for a fine grain walkable block structure and a predominant generally orthogonal street alignment as shown on the Structure Plan (Map7A.3). - vi.
-The location, dimensions, and size of lots shall provide for a mix of conventional suburban lots, multi-unit residential development, open space, recreation, and commercial activities that is generally consistent with mix of housing density and uses shown on the Structure Plan (Map 7A.3). - 6.
-Typology and Density - i.
-Medium Density Housing is provided for in the location shown on the Structure Plan, allowing for development up to 11m in height while ensuring reasonable sunlight access to adjacent properties is maintained. - ii.
-Commercial activities are provided for in accordance with the Structure Plan (Map 7A.3) that provide: ★ A positive relationship to the reserve and attenuation area - Amenities and services for the local neighbourhood - An active frontage at the street edge. - 2.9 Subdivision and land development in the Mātangi Residential Area that is not generally in accordance with the Structure Plan design principles identified in Policy 2.8 shall achieve the following: - i The same or similar level of connectivity into, out of and within the Mātangi Residential Area. - ii The same or similar street hierarchy and layout. - iii The opportunity for commercial activities is maintained. - iv Stormwater detention, which does not compromise the delivery of other Structure Plan features. - v A positive active edge to the Conservation and Amenity Area and vegetated edge to Rangitikei Line / State Highway 3. - vi A mix of housing types and densities.
+- For lots adjoining existing Meadowbrook Drive properties: - The subdivision design shall maximise alignment with existing lot boundaries for Nos.
+7 to 31 Meadowbrook Drive. - A 1 storey height standard shall apply. - A positive city edge is achieved by ensuring all lots adjoining the reserve enable dwellings fronting the reserve. - Layout of the multi-unit housing area will achieve active frontages to road 1 and the flood plain reserve. - Lots enabling dwellings fronting streets. - The street and block layout provides for a fine grain walkable block structure and a predominant generally orthogonal street alignment as shown on the Structure Plan (Map7A.3). - The location, dimensions, and size of lots shall provide for a mix of conventional suburban lots, multi-unit residential development, open space, recreation, and commercial activities that is generally consistent with mix of housing density and uses shown on the Structure Plan (Map 7A.3). - Typology and Density - Medium Density Housing is provided for in the location shown on the Structure Plan, allowing for development up to 11m in height while ensuring reasonable sunlight access to adjacent properties is maintained. - Commercial activities are provided for in accordance with the Structure Plan (Map 7A.3) that provide: - A positive relationship to the reserve and attenuation area - Amenities and services for the local neighbourhood - An active frontage at the street edge. - 2.9 Subdivision and land development in the Mātangi Residential Area that is not generally in accordance with the Structure Plan design principles identified in Policy 2.8 shall achieve the following: - The same or similar level of connectivity into, out of and within the Mātangi Residential Area. - The same or similar street hierarchy and layout. - The opportunity for commercial activities is maintained. - Stormwater detention, which does not compromise the delivery of other Structure Plan features. - A positive active edge to the Conservation and Amenity Area and vegetated edge to Rangitikei Line / State Highway 3. - A mix of housing types and densities.